K0986/info-discord-bot-supremo/README.md

 # Free Fire info Discord Bot

 ![Status](https://img.shields.io/badge/status-active-brightgreen)

 An asynchronous Discord bot that provides a **REST API** to retrieve detailed information about a **Free Fire account** using its UID.
 It returns profile data such as level, rank, guild info, credit score, social preferences, and more.
-The bot includes a built-in Flask server for uptime support on Render/Railway.
+The bot includes a built-in Flask server for uptime support on Render.

 ## 🚀 Features

 - Integrated API to fetch Free Fire account data via UID
 - Detailed data: level, rank, guild, credit score, full profile
-- Secure credentials using `.env`.
+- Secure credentials using `.env`
+- Built-in Flask server for Render deployment

 ## Requirements